WillDenby/make-python-faster/src/memory_management/reducing_footprint_and_avoiding_leaks.md

 ## Weak References

-Weak references allow the Python garbage collector to collect an object even if it has references, as long as they are weak.
+Weak references allow the Python garbage collector to collect an object even if it has references, as long as they are “weak”.
 This is useful for caching or mapping large objects that you don't want to keep in memory indefinitely.

-**Example with `weakref`:**
+Here’s an example using `weakref`:

 ```python
 import weakref